Online Course FAQ

 How will I be supported?

-Your Module Tutor will welcome you to the module and ensure you can access all of the materials.
+Your Module Leader will welcome you to the module and ensure you can access all of the materials.
 They can also provide advice and guidance along the way.
 You can also chat with your peers as you progress through the course.

 In addition, you will be allocated a Personal Tutor who will provide pastoral and academic support throughout your studies.